Sep 17 2020

 Here's a brief overview of what you can expect from VIN decoding vehicles outside of the light-duty and passenger segments.

 Motorcycles and scooters are consistently assigned a VIN pattern that identifies the make, model, and engine details.
-In addition, if there are multiple choices for trim, emissions and brake type, these are usually captured within the VIN Pattern.
-Because there is very little optional equipment on these types of vehicles, VIN decoding is a very useful tool that can fulfill the needs of many business use cases involving motorcycle data, ranging from inventory decoding to data normalization.
-Here's some information on decoding ATV's and Off-Road Vehicles not purposed for driving on public roads.
+In addition, if there are multiple choices for trim, emissions, and brake type, these are usually captured within the VIN pattern.
+Because there is very little optional equipment for these types of vehicles, VIN decoding is a very useful tool that can fulfill the needs of many business use cases involving motorcycle data, ranging from inventory decoding to data normalization.
+Here's some information on decoding ATVs and off-road Vehicles not purposed for driving on public roads.

-Medium-Duty vehicles typically have much more customized and complex choices for vehicle configuration within each model lineup.
+Medium-duty vehicles typically have much more customized and complex choices for vehicle configuration within each model lineup.
 The vast majority are outfitted with a wide variety of 3rd party diesel engines and Heavy-Duty transmissions.
-The cab, axle(s), body-type and wheelbase length are usually available in a variety of combinations and optional choices for each model.
+The cab, axle(s), body type, and wheelbase length are usually available in a variety of combinations and optional choices for each model.
 Chassis versions of Medium-Duty vehicles are often sold in an incomplete form by the OEM assigning the VIN to be further up-fitted to their final configuration by another manufacturer.
-Often they will be built into RVs, small buses, emergency/para-transit vehicles, UPS vans or other specialty purpose vehicles.
+Often they will be built into RVs, small buses, emergency/para-transit vehicles, UPS vans, or other special purpose vehicles.

 There may be many configurations of each engine tied to the same VIN pattern that differ on engine performance and technical specs.
-Depending on manufacturer and model, the drivetrain, cab type and body type may be identified by the VIN, but not always.
-VIN Decoding Medium-Duty vehicles can be very useful for basic identification, but the data captured in the VIN Pattern is somewhat limited when considering the complexity of the vehicles.
+Depending on the manufacturer and model, the drivetrain, cab type, and body type may be identified by the VIN, but not always.
+VIN decoding medium-duty vehicles can be very useful for basic identification, but the data captured in the VIN Pattern is somewhat limited when considering the complexity of the vehicles.

-Heavy-Duty trucks, like tractor-trailers and straight trucks, are also required to carry a 17-digit Vehicle Identification Number.
-Some of the well-known brands that are associated with this segment include Mack, Peterbuilt, and International.
+Heavy-duty trucks, like tractor-trailers and straight trucks, are also required to carry a 17-digit vehicle identification number.
+Some of the well-known brands that are associated with this segment include Mack, Peterbilt, and International.
 There are obviously many of these vehicles on the road, especially on interstates, as they do the majority of material and product distribution in the U.S.

 In many cases, a trailer will be customized post-manufacturing.
-For example, a trailer might be manufactured as a utility trailer and then later upfitted as a specialized woodchipper.
-Unfortunately, this information cannot be identified by VIN since the VIN is assigned at time of manufacturing.
+For example, a trailer might be manufactured as a utility trailer and then later up-fitted as a specialized woodchipper.
+Unfortunately, this information cannot be identified by VIN since the VIN is assigned at the time of manufacturing.

 Learn more details about trailer VIN decoding in this article.

-From jumbo motor homes to towable pop-up trailers, all recreational vehicles (RVs) will have a VIN assigned.
-The challenges in decoding them comes in two parts.
+From jumbo motorhomes to towable pop-up trailers, all recreational vehicles (RVs) will have a VIN assigned.
+The challenges in decoding them are twofold.

 The problem is that the chassis manufacturer assigns the incomplete vehicle a VIN and then a second VIN is assigned by the RV manufacturer to the completed vehicle.
 Because of this, caution should be exercised when VIN decoding RVs, as either VIN can be decoded but different details may be obtained from each VIN.

-Garbage trucks, fire engines, buses and other specialty vehicles that are driven on the road are assigned a 17-Digit that you can decode.
-The kind of information that can be obtained from a VIN Decoder is generally similar to the Medium and Heavy-Duty vehicle segments.
+Garbage trucks, fire engines, buses, and other specialty vehicles that are driven on the road are assigned a 17-digit VIN that you can decode.
+The kind of information that can be obtained from a VIN decoder is generally similar to the medium and heavy-duty vehicle segments.